thebadsektor/se2024-abanto-cosio/README.md

 Acknowledge any resources, mentors, or external tools that helped in completing the project.

-This project was built from [Original Project Name](https://github.com/username/original-repo), created by [Original Author's Name].
-You can view the original repository [here](https://github.com/username/original-repo).
+This project was built from ALL THINGS FITNESS(https://github.com/ryan11yuan/AllThingsFitness.git)), created by ryan11yuan.
+You can view the original repository (https://github.com/ryan11yuan/AllThingsFitness.git)).

 ## License